merecarvill/edovo-onboarding/README.md

 NOTES:

-- The provided working directory determines where elasticsearch will be installed.
 - IntelliJ IDEA Ultimate will be installed in the `~/Applications` directory.

 ## What is installed

-- XCode tools
+- elasticsearch v7.8.0
 - Homebrew
+- imagemagick
+- IntelliJ IDEA Ultimate
-- redis
+- Java 8
 - mariadb v10.3
 - maven
-- imagemagick
-- elasticsearch v7.8.0
-- Java 8
 - NodeJS v8
-- IntelliJ IDEA Ultimate
+- redis

-## Validating installs

-- `java -version` should output a version that begins with "1.8".
+- XCode tools